Parzenica (folk pattern): Description

 The parzenica embroidery (also called cyfra) dates back to the mid-19th century.
 Initially they were simple string loops, used for reinforcing cuts in front of cloth trousers.
 They had practical functions and protected the cloth from fraying.
-The "Knightly knot" is a decorative motif laid in three-loop of string, characteristic for highlander's male costume, often used as base for parzenica.
-It is one of the eldest type of parzenicas, present in the traditional costume of highlanders of Beskid Sądecki, Gorce Mountains and other areas.
+The "Knightly knot" is a decorative motif laid in three-loops of string, characteristic for highlander's male costume, often used as base for parzenica.
+It is one of the oldest types of parzenicas, present in the traditional costume of highlanders of Beskid Sądecki, Gorce Mountains and other areas.

 The modern look parzenica got from those tailors who began using red or navy blue string, simultaneously increasing the number of loops.
 Later the appliqué design was replaced with embroidery.
 Using woollen yarn allowed the parzenica to become more colourful and eventually it became a stand-alone trouser ornamentation, developed by talented tailors and embroiderers.